-2. In regard of the objects the mind is conversant about.
-Such thoughts there are, and attended with a heavy guilt, which cannot probably, no nor possibly, descend into outward acts.
-A man may in a complacent thought commit fornication with a woman in Spain, in a covetous thought rob another in the Indies, and in a revengeful thought stab a third in America, and that while he is in this congregation.
-An unclean person may commit a mental folly with every beauty he meets; a covetous man cannot plunder a whole kingdom, but in one twinkling of a thought he may wish himself the possessor of all the estates in it.
-A Timon, a μ10άνθεωπος, cannot cut the throats of all the world; but, like Nero, with one glance of his heart he may chop off the heads of all mankind at a blow.
-An ambitious man's practices are confined to a small spot of land, but with a cast of his mind he may grasp an empire as large as the four monarchies.
-A beggar cannot ascend a throne, but in his thoughts he may pass the guards, murder his prince, and usurp the government.
-Nay, further, an atheist may think there is no God, Ps. xiv.
-1, i. e., as some interpret it, wish there were no God, and thus in thought undeify God himself, though he may sooner dash heaven and earth in pieces t בזמה, with a wicked thought.
+A covetous man cannot plunder a whole kingdom, but in one twinkling of a thought he may wish himself the possessor of all the estates in it.
+A Timon, a μισανθρωπος, ["misanthrope,"] cannot cut the throats of all the world; but, like Nero, with one glance of his heart he may chop-off the heads of all mankind at a blow.
+Ambitious men's practices are confined to a small spot of land; but with a cast of his mind he may grasp an empire as large as the four monarchies.
+A beggar cannot ascend a throne; but in his thoughts he may pass the guards, murder his prince, and usurp the government.
+Nay, further: an atheist may think "there is no God," (Psalm xiv.
+1,) that is, as some interpret it, wish there were no God, and thus in thought undeify God himself; though he may sooner dash heaven and earth in pieces than accomplish it.
+The body is confined to one object, and that narrow and proportionable to its nature; but the mind can wing itself to various objects in all parts of the Where it finds none, it can make one; for fancy can compact several objects together, coin an image, colour a picture, and commit folly with it, when it hath done; it can nestle itself in cobwebs spun out of its own bowels.